Explore the boundaries of graphic design while learning to communicate ideas visually—in print, on screen, in space, and beyond.

 Our faculty are practicing designers with experience in app interfaces, consumer electronics, exhibition design, motion graphics, publishing, typography-focused work, and more.
 They’re a big reason why we’re a top-ranking graphic design school.
 With such diverse viewpoints and practices, they help create a vibrant studio culture that inspires and challenges students.

 Assistant Chair Sara Raffo specializes in civic design, data visualization, and interaction design.
-In addition to teaching, she is an art director at MIG, a community planning and design firm that creates inclusive, human-centered environments all around the United States.
-A longtime supporter of Science, Technology, Engineering, and Mathematics (STEM) education, Raffo has developed and led national STEM conferences and conducted grant-funded studies that champion the integration of art and design thinking.
+In addition to teaching, Sara partners with local governments, community planners, and designers who create inclusive, human-centered environments all around the United States.
+A longtime supporter of Science, Technology, Engineering, and Mathematics (STEM) education, she has developed and led national STEM conferences and conducted grant-funded studies that champion the integration of art and design thinking.

 Potential career paths